takumi0706/google-calendar-mcp/README.md

 ## Version History

+### Version 0.5.0 Changes
+- Added color support for calendar events with colorId parameter
+- Enhanced event creation and update capabilities
+- Updated @modelcontextprotocol/sdk from 1.7.0 to 1.8.0
+- Updated googleapis from 133.0.0 to 148.0.0
+- Updated winston from 3.11.0 to 3.17.0
+- Updated zod from 3.22.4 to 3.24.2
+- Improved stability and compatibility with latest dependencies

 ### Version 0.4.2 Changes
 - Improved tools registration to properly expose tool details to clients
 - Enhanced server capabilities registration with explicit tool definitions